All the Queen's Men (TV series)

 All the Queen's Men is an American drama television series created by Christian Keyes and executive produced by Tyler Perry.
 It premiered on BET+ on September 9, 2021.
+The series is an adaptation 'made for television' based on the 2015 urban romance novel Ladies Night, which Keyes authored himself and was presented by Carl Weber.

 Plot

-The one hour drama revolves around the life of Marilyn "Madam" DeVille (played by Eva Marcille).
-Madam swaggers as a fierce businesswoman who rules all in the lucrative male exotic nightclub industry.
-Madam is surrounded by a band of trusted employees who are down to make sure that Madam and her empire are successful.
+Set in Atlanta, Marilyn "Madam" DeVille (Eva Marcille) is a fierce businesswoman who rules all in the lucrative male exotic nightclub industry.
+Madam is surrounded by a band of trusted employees who are down to make sure that she and her empire are successful.
 As her journey continues, she is hellbent on expanding her Queendom.
 However, Madam soon discovers that more money and more power mean more problems.